Samthesimpsons/Deeplearning-AI-GenAI-Courses/README.md

 3. **LangChain: Chat With Your Data**
    - *Description*: Dive into Retrieval Augmented Generation (RAG) and building chatbots that respond to queries based on your documents.
 Topics include document loading, splitting, vector stores, retrieval, question answering, and chatbot development.

-4. **Fine-tuning Large Language Models**
-   - *Description*: Understand the concepts of fine-tuning and how to train a large language model using your own data.
-You'll be able to apply fine-t